Leslieying/starter-academic/content/authors/admin/_index.md

 - [] #Visitors
 ---

-I am a CSC-funded PhD candidate at School of Earth Science, University of Bristol.
-I use a trait-based marine ecosystem model, ForamEcoGEnIE, to study the marine biogeochemistry cycle through Earth history.
+I am a CSC-funded PhD candidate at [School of Earth Sciences, University of Bristol](http://www.bristol.ac.uk/earthsciences/).
+I use a trait-based marine ecosystem model, ForamEcoGEnIE, to study the marine biogeochemical cycle through Earth history.
 You can find more information in my [CV](https://www.ruiying.online/files/cv.pdf).